 Kirstie’s husband served for six years in the Coldstream Guards, including two tours of Afghanistan.
 On his final tour, he was injured when two rocket-propelled grenades exploded behind him.
 He left the Army in 2012 and is now a self-employed gardener.
 The couple has six children.

-Kirstie has a neurological condition that leaves her with uncontrollable and often painful muscle spasms, severe muscle fatigue, tiredness, blinding migraines and sleep deprivation.
-She was told after a serious fall a few years ago when her leg completely separated from the hip that she may never walk or ride on her horse again.
-However, after a series of operations and sheer determination, Kirstie is able to walk short distances with the aid of a crutch.
+Kirstie has Ehlers-Danlos syndrome (EDS), a rare inherited condition that causes uncontrollable muscle spasms, migraines, sleep deprivation and fatigue.
+She suffered a serious fall several years ago where her leg completely separated from her hip, and was told that she may never walk or ride on her horse again.
+However, following a series of operations and through sheer determination, Kirstie is now able to walk short distances with the aid of a crutch.

 Our charity provided Kirstie with a grant for an all-terrain wheelchair, which has vastly improved her quality of life.
-Kirstie is a para rider and her passion is para dressage, but due to her disabilities struggled to ride as she could not access her horse from a manual wheelchair.
+She is now able to enjoy the outdoors with her family and pursue her passion for para horse-riding.